mantidproject/mantid/dev-docs/source/Testing/EngineeringDiffraction/EngineeringDiffractionTestGuide.rst

 1. Change the RB Number to "North", this is purely to separate the cropped output files into their own space.

-2. Go to the Calibration tab and tick the Crop Calibration option.
+2. Go to the Calibration tab, select "Create New Calibration" and tick the Crop Calibration option.
 In the drop down "Region of Interest" select `1 (North)`.

 3. Check the "Plot Calibrated Workspace" checkbox and click calibrate.